 A Different Calling

 In 1994 he left Oracle to become the pastor and teacher of a small Midwest church, Resurrection, in West Chicago, IL, and established long term relationships with ministries in Uganda, India and Israel.
-George has preached more than 1100 sermons (most available online), and has appeared numerous times on local and national radio and television programs (including Moody Broadcasting, WYLL and The 700 Club).
+George has preached more than 2000 sermons (most available online), and has appeared numerous times on local and national radio and television programs (including Moody Broadcasting, WYLL and The 700 Club).
 He has led and taught secular and religious conferences, and written numerous magazine and newspaper articles, from Christianity Today to The Wall Street Journal.
 He is the author of the books The Country Parson’s Advice to His Parishioners and the widely-praised What We Believe and Why, which examines the Jewish roots of the Christian faith, the origin and development of Christian doctrines and practices, and the scriptural call to unity in Jesus across denominational boundaries.
-The audio version of this book (on Audible and iTunes) is now heard on nearly 100 radio stations nationwide and in England.
+The audio version of this book (on Audible and iTunes) is now heard on more than 700 radio stations nationwide and in England and South Africa.

 He has also produced an online course in Hebrew and the Tanach (the "Old Testament"), called Starting with Genesis.
 It is available free.

-George is Dean of a group of Anglican churches throughout the Midwest.
-He is a part of the Evangelical Fellowship in the Anglican Communion and the Anglican Church in North America.
-He serves on two boards: CMJ, the Christian Ministry among the Jews (the oldest Christian ministry to the Jewish people, and the support for Christ Church in the Old City of Jerusalem, the oldest Protestant church in the Middle East), and The Initiative - a network of leaders, ministries, churches and missions that strive to live out the unity for which Jesus prayed in John 17.
+He is a part of the Anglican Communion and the Anglican Church in North America.
+He has served on two boards: CMJ, the Christian Ministry among the Jews (the oldest Christian ministry to the Jewish people, and the support for Christ Church in the Old City of Jerusalem, the oldest Protestant church in the Middle East), and The Initiative - a network of leaders, ministries, churches and missions that strive to live out the unity for which Jesus prayed in John 17.

 His interest in physics continues, and he is also a potter and a member of the American Ceramic Society.